Jenni Falconer: Television

-Falconer currently works as a travel reporter for This Morning.
+Falconer works as a travel reporter for This Morning.
 She also guest presented the show during Holly Willoughby's maternity leave from May to July 2011, sharing duties with Ruth Langsford and returned in 2013.

 In January 2013, Falconer participated in the first series of the ITV's diving show Splash!, but was voted off by the judges.
 In August 2015, Falconer guest presented five episodes of Lorraine, standing in for regular host Lorraine Kelly.

 Radio

 On 14 March 2013, Global Radio announced that Falconer would join Heart to host the Sunday morning show from 6 am to 8 am, replacing Jason Donovan who took a break from the network to tour in the musical Priscilla: Queen of the Desert.
-She has since also presented the 46am Early Breakfast slot during the weekdays, known as 4 O'Clock Club.

-Later, her Sunday show was expanded by an hour, now finishing at 9am.

 In June 2019, her early breakfast show was extended 4–6:30am due to Heart Breakfast (usually 6am-10am) becoming national with the new Scheduled of 6.30am-10am.
 As a result, she decided to step down from her Sunday show.
-Zoe Hardman replaced Jenni on the Sunday Show.

 In December 2019, It was announced that Falconer had decided to leave Heart and would be replaced on her Early Breakfast slot by James Stewart.
 In January 2020, it was announced that Falconer would be the new host for Smooth London breakfast & hosting on Saturday mid-mornings, the latter being broadcast across the UK.

+In February 2025, it was announced that Falconer would be the presenter of the new national Smooth Breakfast show broadcast across England and Wales on FM, AM, digital radio and online.

 Other work

 In June 2009, Falconer was unveiled as the face and body of Adore Moi underwear range by Ultimo.

 Falconer has also posed for photographs in Arena Magazine and FHM.
 In 2016, she starred in the Very television advertisements.

 In March 2019 Falconer, a dedicated runner, announced the launch of her new podcast, RunPod, in which she meets celebrities and former sports stars who also love running for pleasure.

-In July 2020 Falconer became the new running coach in the Start 2 Run app, guiding and motivating others to start and keep on running.
+In July 2020 Falconer became the new running coach in the Start 2 Run app.

+Her book, Runner's High, is scheduled to be published by Orion Spring on 14 March 2024.